danilo-alm/file-sorter/README.md

 # File Sorter

 This is a Python script that sorts files in a specified directory by their file type.
 It uses the `filetype` library to guess the file type and then moves the file to the appropriate directory based on its type.
+Since I created this targeting my Android Device's "Downloads" folder, the directories for organizing the files will be created in the same path as the files are located.

 ## Usage